 1994: Microsoft Natural: The Ergonomic Keyboard

-Time came when science turned towards possible problems that can arise of using computers for long time.
+The time came when science turned towards possible problems that can arise from using computers for a long time.
 Among the many problems listed out of longer duration computer usage was straining wrists and damaging something towards the joint of palms and hands (can’t recall the exact term but was some kind of tunnel).

 The Least Advertised, but Best Hardware from Microsoft: Xbox + Kinect